neuralconfig/ruckus-ztp/README.md

    ```
    cp config/ztp_agent.ini.example ~/.ztp_agent.cfg
    ```
-2. Edit the configuration file to set your OpenRouter API key and other settings.
+2. Edit the configuration file to set:
+   - OpenRouter API key for the chat interface
+   - Base configuration file (contains VLAN creation and other initial config)
+   - Network settings including VLAN IDs (these should match the VLANs in the base config)
+   - IP pool for management addresses (e.g., `192.168.10.0/24`)
+   - Gateway for new devices

 ### Switch Default Credentials